 The VUCC does not identify with any specific theoretical orientation and is integrative in nature.
 Practicum students are not expected to adhere to any particular approach or orientation to therapy.
 However, the Center does place great emphasis on helping students cultivate an understanding of the interplay between one’s theoretical orientation, conceptualization, and intervention, as well as the centrality of assessment, diagnosis, and treatment planning when caring for others.

 15+ per week for Counseling & Advanced Practicum Trainees.
 Academic year commitment is mandatory for both tracks.

 Counseling Track = maximum of 3

 The office is located on Vanderbilt University Campus.
 Parking permits are available for a fee that provide guaranteed, on-campus parking.
 Off-campus, public parking is available within several blocks of the office.

 Melissa Porter, Psy.D., HSP

 If you have any questions about uploading our practicum application process, please contact Kay Brown at (615) 322-2571.
-Please direct all other questions regarding our training program to our Practicum Coordinator, Melissa Porter, PsyD, HSP.
-If your question pertains to a specific part of our Assessment training you may also contact Frances Niarhos, Ph.D., HSP.
+Please direct all other questions regarding our training program to our Practicum Coordinators, Melissa Porter, PsyD, HSP, and Mary Clare Champion, Ph.D., HSP.